 Sharon Pinto, Manager, firstname.lastname@example.org

 Proxy advisors are entities that undertake research on corporate governance norms and practices followed across different corporates.
 They formulate their policies based on their research and appropriately established benchmarks.
 The proxy advisory firms play a role in strengthening the corporate governance as investor clients access the reports and recommendation of the said advisory firms while forming their opinions.
-As investors may not be privy to the working of the company, they may rely on the analysis done by the proxy advisors and their recommendations.
+As investors due to their vast shareholding may not be privy to the working of the company, they may rely on the analysis done by the proxy advisors and their recommendations.
 We have discussed the scope of guidelines issued by proxy advisors in a separate article.

 While such reports and guidelines as mentioned above can act as a guidance for the investors to take a sound decision, the legal standing of the report can be considered a hiccup in the said process as the same does not obtain regulatory approval.
 We have discussed the scope and legal validity of such guidelines in a separate article.